JeffRice/reactUI/README.md

 Returns a JSON object of the calculation with ID `<uuid>`.
 The object will be of the form above, and contains an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.

-If you implement the
-d3 graph, the graph is a line graph of the numbers in the `values` property (an array of 2000 values).
+It is an array of 2000 numbers.

 ## POST /calculations